Install Infinite Scale on a Server

 -

-The prerequisite of a server with the installed OS is met and any required software other than Infinite Scale like docker and docker compose is installed and preconfigured and all the software is updated to the latest version.
+A server with the operating system installed and all required software other than Infinite Scale, such as docker and docker compose, installed and preconfigured, and all software updated to the latest version.

 -

-You have at minimum shell access and you can reach your host via ssh from another computer in your network.
+You have at least shell access and can ssh to your host from another machine on your network.
+You may need

 sudo

-permissions may be required in some steps later in the setup.
+permissions for some steps later in the setup.

 Volumes

-Volumes are the location where docker stores data.
-In a nutshell, docker can handle two types of volumes:
+Volumes are where Docker stores data.
+In short, Docker can handle two types of volumes:

 -